S-e-m-a-c/Icarus-Mods/README.md

+		Increased Duration of all Health Pastes to 300 Increased Duration of all Stamina Pastes to 300 Increased Duration of all Oxygen Pastes to 300 Increased Duration of Health Tonic to 300
-		Increased Duration of all Health Pastes to 300 Increased Duration of all Stamina Pastes to 300 Increased Duration of all Oxygen Pastes to 300 Increased Duration of Oxygen, Water, Food and Stamina Consumption Pastes to 600 Increased Amount Healed by Health Paste to 75 Increased Amount Restored by Stamina Pate to 75
+		Increased Duration of Stamina Tonic to 300
+		Increased Duration of Sustenence Tonic to 300 Increased Duration of Strength Tonic to 300 Increased Duration of Oxygen, Water, Food and Stamina Consumption Pastes to 600 Increased Amount Healed by Health Paste to 75 Increased Amount Restored by Stamina Pate to 75